 In good soil, with adequate moisture you will only need to remove the dead leaves on occasion and top dress around the plant with compost and some aged manure each year.

-In any dry periods, extra moisture will be required.
+Allow the top of the soil to dry before watering, infrequent deep watering is the best method.
+In any long dry periods, extra moisture will be required.

 Licuala cordata is available for sale from the following nurseries.